When can you apply for Community funding?

 • Arts (funding for arts projects should be made to the Arts Fund)

-• Groups operating outside New Zealand
+• Groups operating outside New#arts Zealand

 • Disaster relief organisations